msi-ris/Tutorials/rnaseq_cmd_beta.md

 ```

 <details markdown="1">
-<summary>These boxes contain Detailed information.
+<summary>These boxes contain detailed information.
 Click on them to expand them</summary>

 When you click on these boxes, you will get a detailed view into a supplemental
 topic.
 The information in these boxes will be useful for advanced usage outside